ubports/ubports-pdk/README.md

 ## Installation:

-- Linux with Snap: `sudo snap install --edge ubports-pdk`
+- Linux with Snap:
+  - `sudo snap install --edge ubports-pdk`
+  - `sudo snap connect ubports-pdk:kvm`
+  - `sudo snap connect ubports-pdk:network-control`
 - macOS & other Linux: Clone this repository or download a copy of it from GitHub

 ## Usage: